 Diabetes Rice Substitute

-Giving up rice doesn’t mean have to give up your favorite rice-based dishes and stir-fries – there are always alternative options, always.
+Giving up rice doesn’t mean you have to give up your favorite rice-based dishes and stir-fries – there are always alternative options, always.

 Check out this Chicken Massaman Curry.